Powerlearnproject/se-day1-assignment-Deman101/README.md

 Scalability and flexibility - it ensures that the system can handle an increased load without affecting performance.
 Security - implement protection practice like authentication, authorization and encryption to secure users information.
 Identify and describe at least three key milestones in the evolution of software engineering.

 2.Identify and describe at least three key milestones in the evolution of software engineering.
 mastering complexity
 Mastering process
 Mastering machine

-3. List and briefly explain the phases of the Software Development Life Cycle.
-Planning - identify the software requirement or purpose and scope.
-Requirement analysis - identify the final user specification.
-Design - building the framework.
-Coding - converting software design into tangible code.
-Testing - examine the software for any bugs and glitches
+3. List and briefly explain the phases of the Software Development Life Cycle. planning - identify the software requirement or purpose and scope. requirement analysis - identify the final user specification. design - building the framework. coding - converting software design into tangible code. testing - examine the software for any bugs and glitches

 4. Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate. waterfall methodology - Linear and sequential, each phase is completed before moving on.
 - there is Low flexibility,
 changes are hard to incorporate once a phase is complete.
-- Customer feedback comes late, after the product is developed.
+- customer feedback comes late, after the product is developed.
-- Testing is done at the end of the development process.
+- testing is done at the end of the development process.

 agile methodology - Iterative and incremental, with multiple cycles (sprints).
-- High flexibility, adapts to changing requirements.
+- high flexibility, adapts to changing requirements.
-- Regular customer feedback is incorporated into every sprint.
+- regular customer feedback is incorporated into every sprint.
-- Testing is continuous and done after each iteration.
+- testing is continuous and done after each iteration.

-5. Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
-Software Developer - developing applications,programs and systems using programming languages and frameworks.
+5. Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team. software Developer - developing applications,programs and systems using programming languages and frameworks.
 - maintaining and updating software to keep it functional.
 - collaborating with other team members to ensure best practice when developing software.
 - reporting to the project manager about the progress of the software development.